tootal/blog/test.md

 Consider {% fig timings %}, where the time of PIVOTER is compared with that of kClist (the state of the art parallel algorithm for clique counting){% cite DBS18 %}.
 In the instances shown kClist did not terminate even after running for 3 days.
-By contrast, for the largest {\tt com-orkut} social network with more than 100M edges, PIVOTER gets all values of $C_k$ within two hours.
+By contrast, for the largest *com-orkut* social network with more than 100M edges, PIVOTER gets all values of $C_k$ within two hours.
 (Typically, in this time, kClist gets $k-$clique counts only up to $k \leq 13$.)